kinoute/typora-github-night-theme/README.md

-# GitHub Dark Theme for Typora
+# Github Night Theme for Typora

 A dark theme for [Typora](https://typora.io), a multi-platform Markdown Editor, that reproduces the new GitHub Dark Theme, recently deployed on their website.